What is Node.js? Features and How it Works?

 Asynchronous, Non-blocking Input/Output

-The key characteristic of Node.js is its event-driven architecture, which utilizes non-blocking input/output.
-This makes it suitable for real-time applications and lets you efficiently handle thousands of simultaneous connections.
+The most striking, or defining feature of Node.js is its event-driven model with non-blocking I/O. This makes it a great platform for real-time applications, and allows you to handle thousands of concurrent connections with a single server.

 Single Programming Language (JavaScript)

-Node.js means developers can build applications with JavaScript on the front-end and back-end, reducing context-switching and helping to create a more seamless full-stack development process.
+Node.js provides an opportunity for developers to build applications with JavaScript both on the front-end and back-end, giving developers the opportunity to do a lot less context-switching, and have a more integrated full-stack development experience.

 High Performance through the V8 Engine

-Node.js is powered by Google’s V8 engine, which allows Node.js to execute JavaScript code at very fast speeds.
-The V8 engine compiles the code and runs it at the machine code level, significantly increasing performance.
+Node.js runs on Google’s V8 engine, allowing it to run JavaScript code at extremely fast speeds.
+When V8 runs your JavaScript code, it compiles the JavaScript code to machine code and runs it at the machine code level, giving a huge boost to your overall performance.

 Full-Stack Capabilities